chrisckwong821/merkleNFTOffer/README.md

 ### Solution

-1. Allow bidder to sign an offer with a merkle root, which comes from hashes of a custom list of tokenIds.
+1. Allow bidder to sign an offer with a merkle root, which is constructed from hashes of a custom list of tokenIds.
 This list consists of the Ids that The bidder is willing to accept.

 2. Seller has to provide a merkle proof when accepting this offer.